tkaal/demo-webapp/README.md

 Listing details about app **testikene** via browser:

 ![alt text](list_specific_item.PNG)
-### Get status of a specific item in webapp database
+### Get status of a specific item in webapp's database
-Following API endpoint dan be used for requesting status of the specified item:
+Following API endpoint can be used for requesting status of the specified item:
 ```
 http://<webapp_domain>:<webapp_port>/get-status/<appname>
 ```